Marketing is dead in the water without strong lead management.

-As a part of the lead management process, you should know at any given moment what is in your marketing pipeline, what will convert to sales, and the estimated revenue.
+As a part of this process, you must know at any given moment what’s in your marketing pipeline, what will convert to sales, and the estimated revenue.

-Having a good lead management process allows you to:
+Having a good framework allows you to:

 - Increase revenue

 - Decrease cost of sales; close/win more opportunities

 - Retain more customers